ucfopen/UDOIT/INSTALL.md

 #### Stopping the UDOIT containers
 To stop the UDOIT containers, run `make down` on your terminal.

-*Please be sure to review the `makefile` for more information on what this command and others do.*
+*Please be sure to review the `Makefile` for more information on what this command and others do.*

 If UDOIT is running without errors, you can move on to [installing it for your LMS](#connecting-udoit-to-an-lms)!
 If you're encountering errors, please check out the [wiki](https://github.com/ucfopen/UDOIT/wiki).